PearCoding/ParMaLy/README.md

 The "Parser gramMar anaLyzer", short ParMaLy, is an analyzer and generator tool for context-free grammars.
 It can generate the needed tables to write your own parser or validate and help you understand the theory behind those parsers.

-For more information and how-to get started visit to the [Wiki](https://github.com/PearCoding/ParMaLy/wiki/Home).
+For more information and how-to get started visit the [Wiki](https://github.com/PearCoding/ParMaLy/wiki/Home).

 ### License